DiscordForge/DiscordForge/README.md

 * Get [node](https://nodejs.org/)
 * Clone the repository by running `git clone https://github.com/DiscordForge/DiscordForge`
 * Run `node setup`
-If you want to install DiscordForge into your client from the get-go, run `discordforge inject`
+If you want to install DiscordForge into your client from the get-go, run `discordforge inject`.

 # How do I create a plugin?
 Please refer to our ["Creating a Plugin" wiki page](https://github.com/DiscordForge/DiscordForge/wiki/Creating-a-Plugin) for a guide on how to set up a repository and create a plugin.